 What will everyone think?

 Overall, I was glad that I had finally shared my burden with others.
 I had carried it in silence for an achingly long time.
-Yet, there were times when I regretted ever bringing it up and would berate myself for it.
+Yet, there were times when I regretted ever bringing it up and berated myself for it.
 “Nice job.
 Now you’ll be watched like a hawk and nobody will trust you.”

 In moments like this, it is vital to remember that these feelings pass.
 I consider myself fortunate.
 My parents and the close friends I told over the coming days were genuinely concerned, curious, and eager to help.